josiest/Droppings/Docs/snake.md

 > **Postconditions**

- A new GameObject with a SpriteRenderer component has been added to the snake.
-The SpriteRenderer's sprite attribute should hold the appropriate sprite.
+ The returned GameObject has a SpriteRenderer component, and its sprite attribute should hold the appropriate sprite.

 [Top](#snake)